 The Waldorf School of Baltimore is deeply committed to providing assistance to those who have prioritized a Waldorf education and may need financial support to join our community and benefit from this unique educational experience.
 We offer a robust financial aid program based on an impartial evaluation of each household’s contribution towards tuition.
 Financial aid is available from Pre-K through 8th grade.

 - Students must be enrolled in Kindergarten-Grade 8 to be eligible for Financial Aid.

-- Students enrolled in Full Day Nursery programs are eligible for Financial Aid if all parents are working outside the home.
+- Students enrolled in Full Day Preschool programs ARE eligible for Financial Aid if all parents are working outside the home.

 - WSB is committed to continued support of families through financial aid